 To Take Advantage of Discounts on Mileage

+- Make sure awards seats are available.
 If you’re redeeming a flight with airline miles, your flight options might be limited, as there are only so many reward seats available on each flight.
-And keep in mind that availability changes quickly: available reward seats that are available this morning might not be there tomorrow or even this afternoon.
+And keep in mind that availability changes quickly: Available reward seats that are available this morning might not be there tomorrow or even this afternoon.
 Also remember that when you purchase miles, it can take up to 72 hours to get into your account, so plan accordingly, or available rewards seats might be booked before the miles are processed and added to your account.